 Sometimes, we’re self-destructing because a deeper emotion (such as anger, grief, or passion) isn’t being expressed.
 Just think of a kettle: the more it boils, the more steam is released.
 But if that kettle could not release that steam, it would eventually explode!
 The same thing applies to you: you need a pressure valve to channel your pent-up emotions.
 When you don’t channel those buried emotions in a healthy way, they come out in self-destructive behaviors.
 So find something you enjoy doing that requires intense mental or physical effort.
 Examples include boxing, running, singing, dancing, creating art, or plain old screaming and crying (doing this privately is a good idea).
 One unconventional form of catharsis is called dynamic meditation.

 Self-love is a basic attitude of kindness toward yourself: it is the practice of taking care of your emotional needs.
 Self-care is generally more oriented towards your body: it involves eating properly, getting enough sleep, drinking adequate water, wearing comfortable clothing, staying healthy, etc. Both self-love and self-care go beautifully hand-in-hand as allies against self-destruction.
 Here are two amazing guides you can read on learning to love yourself and practice self-care.

 5. Shift your mindset

 Realize that self-destructive behavior is a sign of inner shadows and core wounds that have gone haywire.
 Be kind to yourself and realize that you have a metaphorical thorn lodged in your side.
-You’re trying to get it out, but you don’t know how – and that leads to self-destructive behavior.
+You’re trying to get it out, but you don’t know how, which leads to self-destructive behavior.
 (It’s a desperate attempt to ease the pain you’re carrying inside.)
-By shifting your mindset from blame and self-condemnation, to self-compassion, you’ll be empowered to make choices that align with your highest good.
+By shifting your mindset from blame and self-condemnation to self-compassion, you’ll be empowered to make choices that align with your highest good.